Anum-2017/Spec-Kit-Plus-Guides/Claude-Code/WITH-PYTHON.md

 ## ⚠️ Important: Spec-Kit Plus vs GitHub Spec Kit

-This guide specifically documents **Spec-Kit Plus** and its `specifyplus` / `sp` CLI commands.
+This guide specifically documents **Panaversity Spec-Kit Plus**, which uses the `specifyplus` / `sp` CLI commands and `/sp.*` slash commands.

-Do not confuse these commands with the current official GitHub **Spec Kit** CLI, which uses different command naming and initialization syntax.
+Do not confuse these commands with the upstream GitHub **Spec Kit** CLI, which uses different CLI and slash-command naming.

 ---

 ## Python Method

-This method requires Python to be manually installed and uses pip to install Spec-Kit Plus.
+This method requires you to manually install Python and uses `pip` to install Spec-Kit Plus.

 If you do not want to manually install or manage Python, see: